Rosita De La Vega: Career

-Her first experience in singing in front of a big crowd was during her elementary graduation where she sang "O Sole Mio" which was taught to her by her father.
+Her first experience in singing in front of a big crowd was during her elementary graduation where she sang "O Sole Mio", which was taught to her by her father.
 She attended Arellano High School under American teachers when her father was transferred to Manila.

 During the Japanese occupation in the Philippines, Rosita got her first break with the help of Lou Salvador Sr. who hired her to sing the intermission numbers from the Cine Strand.
-It was also Lou who gave Rosita her name, from Rosario.
+It was also Salvador who gave Rosita her name, from Rosario.
 Then she transferred to the production of Joe Generoso at the Life Theater.
-Here she performed with Katy de la Cruz, Rogelio dela Rosa, Sylvia La Torre, Dolphy and Chiquito.
+Here she performed with Katy de la Cruz, Rogelio dela Rosa, Sylvia La Torre, Dolphy, and Chiquito.

 After the war, she made rounds of camps to entertain the wounded American soldiers along with other singers that were invited by the United States Service Organization.
 Then, she joined the post-war night club, starting with El Cairo Nightclub in Sta.
 Mesa.
 Here she was accompanied by the orchestra of Mike Velarde, and where she met her husband Alberto da Roza.
 She also joined the Metro Garden and Grill, also in Sta.
 Mesa, where she was accompanied by the orchestra of Ben Aristorenas.
 Also at the Rivera Night Club where she sang before the high society crowd with the Joe Contreras Orchestra.

 From 1950 to 1953, Rosita recorded no less than 48 songs under eight recording studios.
 Her songs made her popular and at the same time controversial.

 She was chosen by Raul Manglapus to sing the campaign song of Ramon Magsaysay, claiming that her voice could swing the vote for the candidate, who was known as the man of the masses.
-Rosita sang her version of the song "Mambo Masaysay".
+Rosita sang her version of the song "Mambo Magsaysay".

 Rafael Yabut, who banned her song "I Like It" in his radio program, in time, made amends in his critical attitude towards the singer and invited her to be one of the regular live singers for his Sunday morning program Tayoy'y Mag-aliw, which ran from 1969 to 1975.